yanghuabei/generator-es2017-npm-module/README.md

 ### How to use coveralls service with travis ci?

-Active coveralls service for your repository.
+Activate coveralls service for your repository on https://coveralls.io.
 Then add following code to `.travis.yml`.

 ```
 script:
   - npm test
-  - npm run compile
 after_success:
   - npm run coveralls
 ```

 I tried to run `npm run coveralls` locally, and got `422` error.
 It might be a bug of coveralls.
 So if you want light on coverage icon, use coveralls service with travis ci.

+If you do not want to use coveralls service, just delete coveralls relevant script and devDependencies in `package.json`.

 ## License

 The MIT License (MIT)

-Copyright © 2015 Eugene Obrezkov
+Copyright © 2016 YangHuabei

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal